Monty/WhatsStreamingToday/USAGE.md

 #### To help debug any problems:

 Run one of the primary scripts with the -d [_debug]_ option.
-This provides diffs of each column individually, as well as a diff of the entire spreadsheet.
+This provides diffs of each column individually, which is more useful for debugging than diffs of the whole spreadsheet.

 Examine the diff file called **Acorn_diffs-[LONGDATE].txt** or **MHz_diffs-[LONGDATE].txt**, where **[LONGDATE]** is the date/time